searchbox/advanced-search-by-my-solr-server/readme.txt

 * WP-Types plugin for Custom Post type and custom taxonomies management and for custom fields management

 == Changelog ==

+= 2.1.3 =

+* Fixing regexp to remove shortcodes from article body

 = 2.1.2 =